facebook/react-native-website/website/versioned_docs/version-0.77/the-new-architecture/create-module-library.md

 # Create a Library for Your Module

-React Native has a florid ecosystem of libraries to solve common problems.
+React Native has a rich ecosystem of libraries to solve common problems.
 We collect React Native libraries in the [reactnative.directory](https://reactnative.directory) website, and this is a great resource to bookmark for every React Native developer.

 Sometimes, you might be working on a module that is worth extracting in a separate library for code reuse.
 This can be a library that you want to reuse in all your apps, a library that you want to distribute to the ecosystem as an open source component, or even a library you'd like to sell.